 This course provides an opportunity to customize foundational math content specific to Precalculus Algebra.
 Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in mathematics.
-Upon completion, students should be able to build a stronger foundation for success in Precalculus Algebra by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.
+Upon completion, students should be able to build a stronger

-MAT 110 Mathematical Measurement & Literacy 2 2 0 3

-Prerequisites: MAT 003 Corequisites: MAT 010

-This course provides an activity-based approach that develops measurement skills and mathematical literacy using technology to solve problems for non-math intensive programs.
-Topics include unit conversions and estimation within a variety of measurement systems; ratio and proportion; basic geometric concepts; financial literacy; and statistics including measures of central tendency, dispersion, and charting of data.
-Upon completion, students should be able to demonstrate the use of mathematics and technology to solve practical problems, and to analyze and communicate results.

-MAT 143 Quantitative Literacy 2 2 0 3

-Prerequisites: MAT 003, ENG 002

-Corequisites: MAT 043

-This course is designed to engage students in complex and realistic situations involving the mathematical phenomena of quantity, change and relationship, and uncertainty through project- and activity-based assessment.
+Prefix No. Course Title Hour s Per Week < CL LB CLINIC CR foundation for success in Precalculus Algebra by obtaining with emphasis placed on the most essential prerequisite k gh a variety o finstruction al strategies MAT 110Mathematical Measurement & LiteracyPrerequisites:MAT 003Corequisites:MAT 010This course provides an activity-based approach that deveusing technology to solve problems for non-math intensiveestimation within a variety of measurement systems; ratiofinancial literacy; and statistics including measures of centUpon completion, students should be able to demonstratepractical problems, and to analyze and communicate result e programs. o and propo ral tendenc e the use of .
+Topics incluc rtion; basic ge y, dispersion, le unit conve cometric con and charting rsions and cepts; g of data. practical problems, and to analyze and communicate results.
+MAT 143 Quantitative Literacy 2 2 0 3 Prerequisites: MAT 003, ENG 002 2 0 3 Corequisites: MAT 043 2 2 0 3 This course is designed to engage students in complex and realistic situations involving the mathematical phenomena of quantity, change and relationship, and uncertainty through project- and activity-based assessment.
 Emphasis is placed on authentic contexts which will introduce the concepts of numeracy, proportional reasoning, dimensional analysis, rates of growth, personal finance, consumer statistics, practical probabilities, and mathematics for citizenship.
 Upon completion, students should be able to utilize quantitative information as consumers and to make personal, professional, and civic decisions by decoding, interpreting, using, and communicating quantitative information found in modern media and encountered in everyday life.

-MAT 152 Statistical Methods I 3 2 0 4

-Prerequisites: MAT 003, ENG 002

-Corequisites: MAT 052

-This course provides a project-based approach to introductory statistics with an emphasis on using real-world data and statistical literacy.
-Topics include descriptive statistics, correlation and regression, basic probability, discrete and continuous probability distributions, confidence intervals and hypothesis testing.
-Upon completion, students should be able to use appropriate technology to describe important characteristics of a data set, draw inferences about a population from sample data, and interpret and communicate results.
+MAT 152Statistical Methods IPrerequisites:MAT 003, ENG 002Corequisites:MAT 052This course provides a project-based approach to introductworld data and statistical literacy.
+Topics include descriptionprobability, discrete and continuous probability distribution ve statistics , correlation a and regressio n, basic characteristics of a data set, draw inferences about a population from sample data, and interpret and communicate results.

 MAT 171 Precalculus Algebra 3 2 0 4

-Prerequisites: MAT 003 Corequisites: MAT 071
+Prerequisites: MAT 003

+Corequisites: MAT 071

+This source is d acianad ta davalan tanias whic h ara fundamental t a tha study (of Coloulus Em abacic ic n

+Upon completion, students should be able to use appropriate technology to describe important

 This course is designed to develop topics which are fundamental to the study of Calculus.
-Emphasis is placed on solving equations and inequalities, solving systems of equations and inequalities, and analysis of functions (absolute value, radical, polynomial, rational, exponential, and logarithmic) in multiple representations.
-Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to algebra-related problems with and without technology.
+Emphasis is placed on solving equations and inequalities, solving systems of equations and inequalities, and analysis of functions